sour4bh/cifar-10/README.md

 A model is tested on the 10,000 samples of test_batch after per-channel normalization.

-The highest accuracy achieved by the model was ***0.9674*** with, `num_holes = 1 and length = 16`
+The highest accuracy achieved by the model was ***0.9679*** with, `num_holes = 1 and length = 16`
-after which no amount of hyper-parameter tuning broke the performance ceiling.
+after which no amount of hyper-parameter tuning broke this performance ceiling.

 with, `num_holes = 2` the model hits a ceiling at *0.956*